 Q. We are a same sex couple – is the divorce law different for us?

 A. Thank goodness – no – not any longer!
-The procedure is now the same and so are your rights and entitlements as a heterosexual couple.
+We represent lots of same sex couples who finally now have the same rights as everyone else.
 There was a silly period when things were different, but Parliament came to their senses and it’s now all the same for LQBTQ+ couples.

 Q. My partner is terrible – do you think I should get a divorce?